NixOS-Pilots/assets/README.md

 # assets

-Artworks for the NixOS CN organization.
+Artworks for the @NixOS-Pilots organization.